Former Ballon d'Or winner dating German model: He is 38 years older than her

-Ballon d’Or Icon Caught in a Relationship With Model Who He’s 38 Years Older Than
+Ballon d’Or Winner Caught in Relationship with Model 38 Years His Junior

 - German football legend Lothar Matthaus has began a relationship with a model 38 years his junior